Daniel-ACC7/gibJohn/README.md

 • access to learning resources

-• support to develop understanding in different subjects.
+• support to develop understanding in different subjects